 UPSC IAS Prelims Format:

-There are two objective type (MCQs) papers in the prelims exam.
+There are two objective types (MCQs) papers in the prelims exam.

 General Studies Paper 1 (General Awareness)